Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - Prepend or append a string to a value of a property
 - Set or remove language of a property
 - Set visibility of a property public or private
+- Update the media html of an item
 - Remove all trailing white spaces
 - Remove duplicate values